-Gigabit Ethernet is founded on key principles of preceding Ethernet technologies and provides a data rate of 1000 Mbps over copper or optical fibre.
-Data is transferred using the Ethernet frame format over switched media in a network constructed from standardised structured cabling.
+Gigabit Ethernet is founded on key principles of preceding Ethernet technologies and provides a data rate of 1000 Mbps over copper or optical fiber.

+Audio and control data is transferred using the Ethernet frame format over switched media in a network constructed from standardised structured cabling.